< Domed Octagonal Residence Photos >

 The Armour-Stiner Octagon House, also known as the Armour-Stiner House, is located in Irvington, New York.
 It is one of the most visually unique homes in the world, being the only known fully domed octagonal residence and the only house built in the form of an ancient classical temple.

-The house was built in the 1860s by Paul J. Armour, a New York City financier, and later purchased by Joseph Stiner, a prominent New York City tea merchant, who made alterations to create the unique structure we see today.
+The house was built in the 1860s by Paul J. Armour, a New York City financier.
+Later, Joseph Stiner, a prominent tea merchant, purchased the property and made the alterations that produced the unique structure we see today.
 From 1940 to 1976, it was owned by Carl Carmer, the famed author, poet, and historian.

 The U.S. National Park Service describes The Armour-Stiner House as the only fully domed octagonal residence in the United States.
 Irvington Historical Society defines the house as the only known, fully domed octagonal residence.
 The National Trust For Historic Preservation acknowledges it as the only known fully domed octagonal residence.